EllyPirelly/learnings-wes-bos-JSbeginner/module-05-events/README.md

 ```

 - whatever you've submitted is put in the URL `http://127.0.0.1:5500/module-05-events/forms.html?name=something&email=wesbos%40gmail.com`
-- more often than not you don't want to submit the form to a server side, but want to stop it from submitting, grab those details with JavaScript, and continue on
+- more often than not you don't want to submit the form to a server side, but want to: stop it from submitting, grab those details with JavaScript, and continue on

 **other types of events with forms**